The Southside Cocktail

-The Southside cocktail is an intriguing blend of lime, sugar, mint, and Gin.
-It is a refreshing drink with quite some similarity to its famous Cuban cousin, the Mojito.
+The Southside cocktail is an intriguing blend of lime, sugar, mint, and gin.
+It is a refreshing drink with similarities to its famous Cuban cousin, the Mojito.

 Southside cocktail

-If you ask bartenders to describe a Southside cocktail, you will often hear: it is similar to a Gimlet with mint or a gin-based Mint Julep.
-However, even though these comparisons all are plausible, neither captures the essence of this cocktail.
+If you ask bartenders to describe a Southside cocktail, you will often hear: it is similar to a Gimlet with mint.
+However, that doesn't fully capture the essence of this cocktail recipe:

 Southside cocktail